January 24, 2023

 The “pro” side claims that unlimited PTO is great for employees’ work-life balance.
-It allows greater freedom to take breaks and switch off from work, improves productivity and reduces the chance of burnout.
+Flexible leave policies give greater freedom for people to take breaks and switch off from work, which improves productivity and reduces the chance of burnout.

 There’s the belief that it’s a strong tool for recruiting and retaining the best talent, who are more likely to choose a job offer with unlimited PTO than one with a more restrictive leave policy.

-Yet a lot of people also claim that unlimited PTO is a trap.
+Yet some claim that unlimited PTO is a trap.
 That, realistically, it tricks employees into thinking that they can take leave whenever they want, but actually ends up pressuring them into taking less time off.

 These people fear that unlimited PTO is too easy to abuse, for employers or employees.
 Either employees take too much time off and abuse the system, or employers subconsciously make their staff feel bad for taking PTO.

 So, is it a good idea or a bad idea?

 It’s somewhere in the middle.
 Unlimited PTO can certainly go wrong, if you have the wrong people in place or the wrong circumstances.
 But it can also be a really positive benefit for the right team, and can boost morale and productivity in a powerful way.

 It all comes down to how you manage your unlimited vacation policy, as we’ll touch on a little later.

 Learn More: All You Need to Know About the Most Valuable Employee Benefits.